openshift/installer/docs/user/metal/troubleshooting_Ipv6.md

 Feb 05 10:29:51 localhost bootkube.sh[3119]: Error: unhealthy cluster
 Feb 05 10:29:51 localhost podman[7743]: 2020-02-05 10:29:51.487999651 +0000 UTC m=+5.434743491 container died a62fd32f5b22e117e1fa5885ae956c5085f3ac5cc47fe88256b8282a9b45695d (image=quay.io/openshift-release-dev/ocp-v4.0-art-dev@sha256:b3f6e79c60f60a3a8b8422adf82182de632ba2594b34a5b2e56e3564186efe77, name=etcdctl)
 ```
+Once logged in to this VM, please check if all the pods(dnsmasq,mariadb,httpd, ironic pods etc) are in running state.

-To check the logs, please the below commands:
+To check the logs of all the containers , please the below commands:

 ```
 sudo podman logs ironic-api
 ```
+You will get the error messages if the master nodes are not `powered on` by inspecting the ironic pods.

+Once the ironic poewers on the master nodes, verify if RHCOS images are pushed to the cluster, once again inspect the logs of httpd and ironic pods logs from Bootstrap VM.

 ## BootstrapVM cannot download RHCOS image